ickyacky/Bedrock/README.md

 - `/(r|reply) (message)` - Reply to a direct message.
 - `/sethome (name)` - Set a home.
 - `/setspawn` - Set spawn for the current world.
+- `/setwarp` - Create a new public warp.
 - `/spawn` - Teleport to the current world's spawn.
 - `/spy` - Toggle spying on direct messages.
 - `/time (dawn|day|noon|dusk|nigh|midnight)` - Change the time.